 Jane Kelly Kosek is a storyteller through various media platforms.
 She develops, writes, produces, directs and conducts research for feature films, web series and television shows, as well as writes and publishes romantic novellas and novels.
-She is drawn to character-driven stories with relationships that delve into the human condition.
+She is drawn to character-driven, often romantic, stories with relationships that delve into the human condition.

-Jane is also producing a teen comedy titled Pitching Tents, written by Rob Fox and Jayme Petrille and directed by Jacob Cooney in the summer of 2015.
-In addition, she is developing a dramedy titled Days with Dandekar, written and directed by Leena Pendharkar, and a romantic drama titled Epiphany by Koula Sossiadis Kazista.
-She is also cowriting a major sci-fi feature film with screenwriter Brandon Trenz and developing a Web series for Universal and a television series pitch with writer/director/actor Sam Jaeger.
+In 2016, Jane is in post-production on a teen comedy titled Pitching Tents, written by Rob Fox and Jayme Petrille, and directed by Jacob Cooney.
+In addition, she will be producing the drama 20 Weeks, written and to be directed by Leena Pendharkar, and the romantic drama titled Epiphany by Koula Sossiadis Kazista.
+She is also developing a Web series for Universal and a television series pitch with writer/director/actor Sam Jaeger.

-In 2014, Jane produced two short projects – Dandekar Makes a Sandwich (a short based on Leena Pendharkar’s Days with Dandekar), which recently won the Grand Jury Prize for Best Short Film at the Indian Film Festival of Los Angeles, and a Web series presentation for Universal with Sam Jaeger titled The Button.
+Also in 2014, Jane produced two short projects – Dandekar Makes a Sandwich (a short based on Leena Pendharkar’s Days with Dandekar), which won the Grand Jury Prize for Best Short Film at the Indian Film Festival of Los Angeles, and a Web series presentation for Universal with Sam Jaeger titled The Button.
 Also in 2014, she handled the research on two new documentaries directed by Oscar-winner Morgan Neville.